 invested in the project.
 They appointed supermarket magnate Wilf Proudfoot as Managing Director.
 The company chairman was Leonard Dale who owned a generator manufacturing company.
 A Dale generator provided the ship's

 A Dutch fishing boat, the Oceaan 7, was bought to house the station.
 The smallest of all the pirate ships, she was 139 feet long, weighed 160 tons and was refitted for her new rôle in the Channel Islands.
 Compared

 to other radio ships, 270 was set up remarkably cheaply.
 The total cost of converting the vessel and installing the equipment came to around £75,000.

 Letter announcing the name change, kindly provided by Guy Hamilton.
 Click to magnify.

 The station was originally to be called Radio Yorkshire and a certain amount of pre-launch publicity was issued using that name.
-Then the management team heard from a Leeds-based company who had
+Then the management team heard from a Shipley-based company who had

 already registered the Radio Yorkshire trade name.
 A new identity was required.
 The station became Radio 270, named after its wavelength.
 A letter was sent to potential advertisers informing them of the change, see